-The commissioner of health shall establish resident reimbursement classifications based upon the assessments of residents of nursing homes and boarding care homes conducted under this section and according to section 256R.17.
+The commissioner of health shall establish resident reimbursement case mix classifications based upon the assessments of residents of nursing homes and boarding care homes conducted under this section and according to section 256R.17.

 For purposes of this section, the following terms have the meanings given.

 (a) "Assessment reference date" or "ARD" means the specific end point for look-back periods in the MDS assessment process.
 This look-back period is also called the observation or assessment period.

 (b) "Case mix index" means the weighting factors assigned to the RUG-IV classifications.

 (c) "Index maximization" means classifying a resident who could be assigned to more than one category, to the category with the highest case mix index.

 (d) "Minimum Data Set" or "MDS" means a core set of screening, clinical assessment, and functional status elements, that include common definitions and coding categories specified by the Centers for Medicare and Medicaid Services and designated by the Department of Health.

 (e) "Representative" means a person who is the resident's guardian or conservator, the person authorized to pay the nursing home expenses of the resident, a representative of the Office of Ombudsman for Long-Term Care whose assistance has been requested, or any other individual designated by the resident.

 (f) "Resource utilization groups" or "RUG" means the system for grouping a nursing facility's residents according to their clinical and functional status identified in data supplied by the facility's Minimum Data Set.